Switzerland is a veritable treasure trove for passionate runners.

 His idea was to build trails equipped with obstacles or workout stations designed to promote human health. vitaparcours were realized with the help of the Swiss life insurance company "Vita".

 Some of the obstacles are natural and others are man-made, and they may include such things as chin-up bars, stepping logs or stones and parallel bars.

 The first course was built in Zürich, but there are now hundreds of them throughout Switzerland.
 Three vitaparcours within easy reach of Zürich centre are Zürich-Uetliberg, Zürich-Käferberg and Zürich-Fluntern.

-Are you ready to open the treasure trove and try out those delights now?
+Are you ready to open the treasure trove and start running in Switzerland?
 I sure am.